 Total service stops are rare but happen to every system at some point – it’s just not possible to control every variable in the universe.
 What is possible though, is handling such situations in ways that leave a somewhat better impression by responding to the rapid change in information needs.
 That’s why we use failures not only to develop even better systems but also to improve our communication.
+The following guidelines and examples are intended to help relieve customer support and make customers as happy as they can be, considering the circumstances.

 Read Writing messages for unexpected downtime →